zalando/zalando.github.io/_posts/2018-12-03-commons-clause.md

 carefully thought-out strategy.
 While sustainability is a problem, it _can_ be solved; just look at the recent RedHat acquisition for proof.

+<< Add some stuff on trickle down economics for maintainers here >>

-## The Legal Issue With Commons Clause
+# The Legal Issue With Commons Clause

 The Commons Clause is undoubtedly a genuine attempt to solve the problem of financially sustaining an Open Source project.
 It is also, however, an affront